-- 1. Faculty members will be responsible for notifying the Dean of Academic Affairs that they are eligible to be considered for promotion with a letter explaining eligibility.
-The Dean of Academic Affairs then notifies the Faculty Development Committee. - 2.
-The Faculty Development Committee will meet with the applicant, explain the procedure, and request the faculty member to submit a list of four full-time colleagues (faculty members) to act as evaluators.
+10.6.16.1Faculty members will be responsible for notifying the Dean of Academic Affairsthat they are eligible to be considered for promotion with a letter explaining eligibility.
+The Dean of Academic Affairs then notifies the Faculty Development Committee.

+10.6.16.2 The Faculty Development

+Committee will meet with the applicant, explain theprocedure, and request the faculty member to submit a list of four full-time colleagues (faculty members) to act as evaluators.
 Evaluators may not be the applicant's Division Coordinator.
-The committee will choose two evaluators, representing different divisions and one with faculty rank higher than the applicant's, from this list of four. - 3.
-The faculty member will supply the evaluators with a Teaching Portfolio that
+The committee will choose two evaluators, representing different divisions and one with faculty rank higher than the applicant's, from this list of four.

-- includes items the faculty member deems appropriate.
-The Faculty Development Committee urges the faculty member to use the FG&S evaluation form as a guide.
-(See Appendix 2 Annual Faculty Evaluations) - 4.
-The evaluators will evaluate the candidate based upon the portfolio and classroom teaching observations then will prepare recommendations for the committee. - 5.
-The committee will review the recommendations of the evaluators and make a recommendation to the President.
+The faculty member will supply the evaluators with their Professional Development Portfolio.

+10.6.16.3 The evaluators will evaluate the candidate based upon the portfolio and classroom teaching observations then will prepare recommendations for the committee.

+10.6.16.4 The committee

+will review the recommendations of the evaluators and make a recommendation to the President through the Dean of Academic Affairs.
 The President will review the recommendation and may also request a recommendation from the Dean of Academic Affairs.
-The President will then make a recommendation to the Executive Committee of the Board of Trustees. - 6.
-The Board of Trustees will make a final decision upon the recommendation - 7.
-The faculty member will be notified of the results by the President in the name of the Board of Trustees - 8.
+If approved, the Dean of Academic Affairs presents the recommendation to the Board of Trustees Academic Affairs Committee that makes a recommendation to present to the Board of Trustees.
+The Board of Trustees will make a final decision upon the recommendation

+10.6.16.5 The faculty member will be notified of the results by the President or the Dean of Academic Affairs in the name of the Board of Trustees.
 All evaluation will be confidential and shared with the faculty member only if the President chooses to do so.